Today is day one of my 7-day MLM Boot Camp. I hope are here with an open mind and you are ready to learn.

 In essence, it’s our own fault.
 That’s why YOU have to take the responsibility to be a network marketing professional and build your business the right way!

 When I look at all these statements, I personally think the good things about network marketing easily outweigh the bad and the ugly things.
 In fact, for the average person, I am 100% convinced that network marketing is the best chance they’ve got to become financially independent.

 But, I’ll be the first to admit that network marketing is not for everyone.
 It takes a person with a big vision, a strong work ethic and lots of self-discipline to succeed in a big way.
 If at some point you decide network marketing isn’t for you, that’s perfectly okay.
 There are many other ways to earn money and have your own business.

 Don’t think that just because you couldn’t get your MLM business to work that you can’t succeed in another business model.
 Failing in MLM does not make YOU a failure.

 I should also let you know that most top earners in our industry failed in several companies before they eventually succeeded.
 In addition, most traditional entrepreneurs failed in several ventures before making it big.

 Failure is a normal part of becoming successful.
 You will fail in life a lot more than you succeed.
-Even the best baseball players in the world only reach base about 3 out of every 10 at bats.
+Even the best baseball players in the world fail 7 out of every 10 at bats.
 If you can bat .300 in this industry you can become a millionaire.

 If you’re one of those people who has a burning desire to succeed, a willingness to work hard, and a commitment to keep on keeping on, I’d like to say welcome home!
 I believe this might just be the perfect business for you.
 If not, use the products as a wholesale customer and do something else with your life.
 Life is too short not to do something that you love.